jseemayer2/dsp/lessons/statistics/2-4-cohens_d.md

     return d
 ```

-The code to solve the particular question is as follows:
+The code to solve the particular question is as follows (inside the ThinkStats2 environment with appropriate dependencies):

 ```python
 firsts = live[live.birthord == 1]